ammonhaggerty/my-digital-twin/master_prompt.md

 I think the better path forward is personal, device-side LLMs that mediate your personal data as needed.
 There are plenty of people who would be happy to sell their data to OpenAI (or even give it away for free).
 It's important that consumers are making that choice.

 **Posted on LinkedIn 5/15/24:**
-The Google DeepMind and Research teams just released this incredible research paper on AI assistants/agents.
-My ex-boss Blaise Agüera y Arcas, along with an all-star cast of AI researchers, explains the history of assistants, where it’s headed, and the challenges we face by unleashing this artificial mirror world.
-It’s exciting to see some of the thinking from my work with Blaise at Microsoft find its way into this paper—it’s been a long journey!
+Google DeepMind and Research teams released a research paper on AI assistants, co-authored by Blaise Agüera y Arcas and leading AI researchers.
+It explores the history, future, and challenges of deploying AI in an "artificial mirror world."
+Having worked with Blaise at Microsoft, I’m excited to see familiar ideas reflected in this work.

-I’ve been consulting with teams who are looking to apply AI to governance and policy, scientific research, health and wellness, relationship/life counseling, elder care, and more.
-This paper validates many of those use cases.
-It also outlines all the ways for things to go wrong.
-There’s a clear call to slow down and understand the long-term effects on social dynamics, economic systems, and cultural norms before we continue this march forward.
+The paper validates use cases I’ve consulted on—governance, health, research, counseling, elder care—while highlighting potential pitfalls.
+It urges caution to understand AI’s long-term effects on society, economics, and culture before advancing further.

-Anyone who’s designing or building AI solutions, this is a must read!
-I’d also imagine this paper could give execs some confidence to move forward with some clarity.
-I’m feeling optimistic that we’ll see a shift towards applied AI that involves thoughtful designers, engineers, researchers, and ethicists building tools to improve the effectiveness of and values of human beings—not unlike technological revolutions of the past (printing press, electricity, etc.).
+This is essential reading for anyone designing AI, offering clarity for thoughtful progress.
+I’m optimistic about a future where designers, engineers, researchers, and ethicists collaborate to create AI tools that enhance human values and effectiveness, echoing past technological revolutions.

 **Posted on Threads 4/22/24:**
 I just watched Mustafa Suleyman's TED talk from last week.
 I was struck by the continued narrative that "AI is creative," and "AI is an inventor."
 Personally, I don't find this narrative very helpful as it belittles the humanity theses models are built from.
 He ended the talk with a surprising statement I've been promoting lately, "AI is a reflection of humanity across time...
 AI isn't new, AI is us." [ted.com/talks…](https://www.ted.com/talks/mustafa_suleyman_ai_is_turning_into_something_totally_new)